March 28, 2002

 of collecting gaming chips.

-When he and his lovely French-Canadian wife, Chantal, moved here in 1992 from
+When he and his lovely French-Canadian wife, Amanda, moved here in 1992 from

 Los Angeles, they would buy a chip whenever they visited a casino.
 A young couple